 Harvey Weinstein.
 Credit: Georges Biard

 Ever since movie mogul Harvey Weinstein faced public disgrace over allegations that he sexually harassed, and in some cases allegedly assaulted, numerous women throughout his decades-long Hollywood reign, the silence around this once taboo topic has shattered.
-But through media, entertainment and politics have seen the most stars recently accused of harassment, one legal expert says healthcare is fooling itself if it doesn't think there are "Harveys" in hospitals.
+But though media, entertainment and politics have seen the most stars recently accused of harassment, one legal expert says healthcare is fooling itself if it doesn't think there are "Harveys" in hospitals.

 Hospitals have their fair share of powerful figures as well, whether it's a C-suite leader, a high-profile physician that generates high revenue and notoriety for the institution or some other decisionmaker in a position of power over his or her employees, said author Katherine Dudley Helms, an attorney with Ogletree, Deakins, Nash, Smoak & Stewart, in a post in the National Law Review.

 This type of imbalance in power makes employees vulnerable to harassment, bullying and worse.
 And the perpetrators of such behavior, no matter what office or position they occupy, should not be ignored.

 Hospitals must be proactive in laying the groundwork for a safe, secure environment where employees can report such behavior without fear of retaliation from hospital leadership or the offender themselves.
 Appropriate policies should be written and implemented regarding harassment and discrimination of any kind.
 Employees should be well-informed of such policies and be provided with a safe and effective method of reporting harassment.
 Investigations and action should follow swiftly when an employee reports bad behavior, whether it's an executive, a physician or someone at the front desk.